-Meet and Greet: Monday, July 10th at 7:30PM on the Grandstand Stage at the Calhoun County Fairgrounds

-Rehearsals: Rehearsals will be held in the Grandstand Stage at the Calhoun County Fairgrounds.
-All dates and times are scheduled according to the number of participants and determined at the Meet and Greet on July 10th.
+Meet and Greet: Monday, July 1st at 7:00PM on the Grandstand Stage at the Calhoun County Fairgrounds Rehearsals: Rehearsals will be held in the Grandstand Stage at the Calhoun County Fairgrounds.
+All dates and times are scheduled according to the number of participants and determined at the Meet and Greet on 6.
+Entry/Recipe form for each entry must be completed and July 1st.
 All rehearsals are mandatory unless arrangements are made.

-Interviews: Tentatively scheduled for Saturday, August 5th or Sunday, August 6th.
+Interviews: Tentatively scheduled for Saturday, August 3rd or Sunday, August 4th.
 Interviews will be held at the Governor's Mansion, Located across from the Fairgrounds in Marshall.
-Times are scheduled according to the number of participants and determined at the Meet and Greet on July 10th.
+Times are scheduled according to the number of participants and determined at the Meet and Greet on July 1st.

-CONTEST: 1:00 PM at the Grandstand Stage at the Calhoun County Fairgrounds pleted and returned with two wallet size head shot photos (not to be returned).
+CONTEST: August 11th at the Grandstand Stage at the Calhoun County Fairgrounds.
+Time: 1:00 PM turned to the fairground's office on or before June 14th, 2024, at 5:00pm.
+Forms must be completed and returned with two wallet size head shot photos (not to be returned).